DynamicTimeWarping/dtw-python/docs/index.rst

 recursion types and length normalization, history, etc.

 **Note**: **R** is the preferred environment for the DTW project.
-Python's docstrings and the documentation below are generated automatically.
+Python's docstrings and the API below are generated automatically for the sake of consistency and maintainability, and may not be as pretty.

 Citation